 Whether students are building relationships with friends or learning a new concept from teachers, they must engage in good listening in order to be successful.
 In fact, the benefits of active listening extend beyond the classroom, and is a quality many employers seek when interviewing candidates.

-Instructions for Active Listen Exercises
+Educator Instructions for Active Listening Exercises

 - After the student clarifies, ask the group whether they thought you were being a good listener and how they could tell.